skittles9823/ValorantRankedLeaderboard/README.md

 python3 leaderboards.py

 python3 leaderboards.py
-Enter a region code (eu, na, ko, ap): ap
+Enter a region code (eu, na, kr, ap): ap

 If you want to see the whole leaderboard list -> l
 If you want to search a specific user -> u